jtuozzo1616/Midterm---Final-Project-Proposal/README.md

 └── docs/
     └── MD_Tuozzo_Jose_ITAI1378.pdf

+### Tier Selection
+**Tier 1 – Image Classification**

+Justification: This project focuses on multi-class waste classification using a publicly available dataset and EfficientNet-B0.
+Training is feasible within course time using Google Colab, making Tier 1 the appropriate scope.

 🤖 **AI Usage Log**

 I used ChatGPT to help refine the written proposal structure and clarify the Grad-CAM explanation.